StreetSupport/streetsupport-platform-web/docs/testing/testing-and-fallbacks.md

 - Use `USE_FALLBACK=true` to force fallback mode
 - Check that fallback files exist in `/public/data/`
 - Verify script logic handles both scenarios

+### Skipped tests questions?
+- See our [testing philosophy documentation](./testing-philosophy.md#skipped-tests-strategy) for detailed guidance
+- Check if backend dependencies are now available for re-enabling tests
+- Review monthly test status updates for re-enablement timelines